AVC2-UESTC/WiFiTAD/README.md

 build the project package manager: `python3 setup.py develop`

 ### Training and Tnference
-you can run the TALFi in terminal by: `bash TALFi/train_tools/TALFi.sh 0,1,2,3`
+you can run the TALFi in terminal by: `bash WiFiTAD/train_tools/tools.sh 0,1,2,3`

-as well run the Slide Window Style Classify model by: `bash TALFi/utils/SlideWindow.sh 0`

 ### Data Preparation
 our dataset is available in :``